8. Application Exercise – Version 3

 }

-// retrieve the JSON code from the configuration file into an associative array
+// retrieve the jSON code from the configuration file in an associative array

 $arrayTaxAdminData = \json_decode($fileContents, true);